UW-L football: Kelly Cline joins Eagles staff in hopes of launching scouting career

 “I’ve always just loved the team aspect of sports and wanting to get into sports was such a big deal for me,” Cline said.
 “I started there and then as we got into the season in the fall, I started helping more with equipment and game day operations.
 I got super involved with the program and that’s when (coach Matt Janus) asked me if I wanted to start coaching.”

-Janus — who led the Eagles to a 9-3 record and a playoff berth in 2021 — said he wants to help Cline break into the game and chase her end goal of being a scout.
+Janus, who led the Eagles to a 9-3 record and NCAA Division III playoff berth in 2021, said he wants to help Cline break into the game and chase that goal of being a scout.

 “Kelly has been a big piece of our program the last few years,” Janus said.
 “She did a fantastic job with our film and that side of things.
 From the standpoint of what she wanted to do, we had that conversation.
 Kelly said she wanted to get into scouting and that side of things.
 We moved from there with the mindset of figuring out how she could help us and how we could help her.”

-Keline previously was a high ranking scout for the Minnesota Vikings with a focus on the Midwest region.
-To gain admission into the sports management program, Cline interviewed Keline about her work in scouting and was inspired to follow in her footsteps.
+Kleine previously was a high ranking scout for the Minnesota Vikings with a focus on the Midwest region.
+To gain admission into the sports management program, Cline interviewed Kleine about her work in scouting and was inspired to follow in her footsteps.

 “I had been following her journey for a couple of years,” Cline said.
 “It’s cool that we share a name and she’s doing the things that I want to do.”